 Lining paper is great for this purpose – simply paint a fairly large area with your chosen colour and then when it’s dry you can hang them up in different places around the room to check the effect.
 Don’t make the mistake of assuming that just because you like the way a colour looks on a small sample card that you will like it splashed across your entire lounge.

-Create your own wall paint colourshutterstock_1071499427
+Create your own wall paint colour

 You’ve found the colour you want but you just can’t seem to find the right shade.
 Thanks to Valspar, you no longer have to compromise when it comes to this because you can create absolutely any colour you like.
 Their state-of-the art paint colour matching technology ensures that you will be able to find the perfect match for your home.
 And Dulux has some helpful advice about how to decorate if you’re a complete novice.

 If our blog has inspired you to upgrade your home’s interior this year, why not browse our range of shutter styles?
-We have a variety of shutter colours to choose from, so whatever paint colour you’ve decided on for your walls, we can provide the perfect match.
+We have a variety of shutter colours to choose from, so whatever paint colour palette you’ve decided on for your walls, we can provide the perfect match.